redParrot17/emailSystem-client/README.md

 # Email System - Client

-Client side of a scratch built email project.
+Client side of a scratch built email system.
+This client is to be used in conjunction with the [server side](https://github.com/redParrot17/emailSystem-server) program.

 ## Feature List